 No one likes to hear bad news about their work performance.
 Nonetheless, they may have good reason for not meeting their responsibilities, and perhaps a sound solution can be made moving forward.
 So, be sure to hear them out or find the source of the problem.

 While it’s important to document why the meeting was postponed, it’s ten times as important to document everything that was discussed.
 In the event that the employee is terminated and a wrongful dismissal lawsuit results, you’ll have the meeting on company record.
 From using formal guidelines, stating company policies, and explaining expectations, to outlining consequences and getting a signature are just some of the aspects to document.

 The SHRM also recommends that the employee is made aware of their expectations, clarify what the problems are, set specific objectives (that may involve some further training) and then arrange a date to discuss progress.
 On a final note, the meeting should conclude on a positive note, which may provide some added diligence to their role and overall performance.

-By signing up with Ninja Gig, companies easily promote openings using online employment applications.
-Online job applications make it easy for qualified applicants to apply.
-Sign up now for your free trial and get your online job applications in front of potential candidates now.
+By signing up with Ninja Gig, companies easily promote openings using job applications online.
+An applicant tracking system, such as Ninja Gig, makes it easy for employers to track job applicants.
+Sign up now for your free trial and get your job applications online in front of potential candidates now.